surfriderfoundationeurope/surfnet/README.md

 sh scripts_for_experiments/extract_heatmaps.sh
 ```

- Alternatively, modify the BASE_PRETRAINED variable in scripts_for_experiments/shell_variables.sh to point to the base networks weights that you obtained yourself through retraining.
+You can modify the BASE_PRETRAINED variable in scripts_for_experiments/shell_variables.sh to point to the base networks weights that you obtained yourself through retraining, for example.

  ### Training

-You can set hyperparameters in scripts_for_experiments/train_extension.sh and run it
+Similarly as for the base network, you can run:

 ```shell
 sh scripts_for_experiments/train_extension.sh
 ```

 Then open Tensorboard in your browser to follow training.